 Any consumer may submit a complaint against any licensee through the Board's website.
 The staff reads each complaint to ensure the Board has jurisdiction over the issue at hand.
-For instance, the Board has no jurisdiction over financial disputes between clients and veterinarians nor does it have any authority over rescue groups, commercial kennels or humane organizations.
+For instance, the Board has no jurisdiction over financial disputes between clients and veterinarians nor does it have any authority over rescue groups, commercial kennels, or humane organizations.

-If the Board does have jurisdiction over a complaint, it is given a docket number and assigned to an investigator who will obtain all relevant medical records, including any available images and interview those involved.
-A final case file is prepared and presented to the Board during a non-public meeting for review, discussion and final determination.
+Once received, complaints are given a docket number and assigned to an investigator who will obtain all relevant medical records, including any available images, such as radiographs, ultrasound, MRIs, etc. and interview those involved.
+Some complaints may be dismissed without an investigation if they are a duplicate submission, or the Board does not have jurisdiction of the allegations.
+A final case file is prepared and presented to the Board during a non-public meeting for review, discussion, and final determination.
 From time-to-time, the Board will send a complaint to an out-of-state expert for review and input.
 After reviewing a complaint investigation file, the Board has several options for how to proceed.

-• The Board may dismiss a complaint outright; no further action is required.
+• The Board may dismiss a complaint outright and no further action is required.

 - The Board may take informal actions.
 These are confidential, non-public actions that are not available to the public, including the complainant, but are part of their professional record.
 These include:

 - o A Letter of Information/Warning

-- A Letter of Advice
+- o A Letter of Advice

 - o A Letter of Admonishment

 - The Board may take formal actions.
 These are public orders available for public review.
 Public orders are posted on the Board's website and reported to the American Association of Veterinary State Boards, which notifies other states or jurisdictions where the licensee is licensed, if any.
-These public disciplinary actions include:
+These public actions include:

-- Consent Agreements
+- o Consent Agreements

-- Civil Penalty Final Orders
+- o Civil Penalty Final Orders

-- Orders of Censure
+- o Orders of Censure

-- Probation
+- o Probation

-- Suspension
+- o Suspension

-- License Surrenders
+- o License Surrenders

-- Revocation
+- o Revocation